zombocom/rundoc/README.md

     :::= $ ls
     ```

-Might generate an output something like this to your markdown doc:
+This code block might generate an output something like this to your markdown doc:

     ```
     $ ls